 Over 100 such programs are already operating successfully around the world while advocacy continues to establish these essential public health services in the United States.
 Statewide efforts are currently gaining momentum in New York and California in addition to local plans evolving in cities like Seattle, San Francisco, Ithaca, Baltimore, New York City and Philadelphia.

-As shown in recent cost-benefit analyses on prospective SIFs in San Francisco and Baltimore, SIFs are extremely cost effective and can generate millions of dollars in annual savings.
+As shown in recent cost-benefit analyses on prospective SCS in San Francisco, Baltimore, and, most recently, Denver, they are extremely cost effective and can generate millions of dollars in annual savings.
 Evidence shows they improve access to drug treatment and other needed services while reducing the risk of disease transmission and skin and soft tissue infections, preventing overdose deaths, and providing alternatives to public injecting and improper syringe disposal.
 That is why a growing body of public health experts and medical professionals, including the American Medical Association, support the establishment of these facilities in the United States.

-Learn more about how SCS/SIFs help reduce the harms associated with drug use in this video from Luceo.
+Learn more about how SCS/SUS/SIFs help reduce the harms associated with drug use in this video from Luceo.

-Colorado has made strides in improving harm reduction services like sterile syringe access and naloxone availability, but our communities still experience far too many needless overdose deaths with rates higher than the national average.
-Public injecting in spaces such as parks and business restrooms is also an ongoing concern.
+Colorado has made strides in improving harm reduction services like sterile syringe access and naloxone availability, but our communities still experience far too many needless overdose deaths.
+Multiple counties in Colorado, including Denver, have had overdose rates among the highest in the nation.
+Public injecting is also an ongoing concern.
+Just in Denver in 2018 alone, at least 25 people passed away from overdose in public locations such as parks, alleys, parking lots, and business restrooms.
+These deaths were unnecessary and preventable.

-It is time for Colorado to take the next step in public health-based drug policy by establishing SCS/SIFs.
+It is time for Colorado to take the next step in public health-based drug policy by establishing SCS/SUS/SIFs.